 The DPSI language list is continuously evolving and we will always try to accommodate candidates where possible.
-A wide range of languages and options has been set in previous years.
+A wide range of languages and pathways has been set in previous years.

-In order to allow us to set our examination papers in the most timely and economically viable way possible, languages 'on demand' will be set if there are sufficient candidate numbers (i.e. a minimum of 3 candidates per language/option).
+In order to allow us to set our examination papers in the most timely and economically viable way possible, a language/pathway combination will be set if there are sufficient candidate numbers (i.e. a minimum of 3 candidates per language/pathway).

 Alternatively, candidates have the option of paying a supplementary fee to have the paper set for one or two candidates only; these candidates must sit the Oral Units in London.

-Candidates will be informed by the end of February whether there is sufficient demand to set the paper in their particular language/option.
+Candidates will be informed by the end of February whether there is sufficient demand to set the paper in their particular language/pathway.

 If the Institute is unable to locate adequately qualified examiners to carry out the examination in any language, it reserves the right to withdraw the examination.
 In such cases candidates’ fees will be refunded but the IoLET will not be liable for any additional expenditure candidates may have incurred.